-For the 2023 Program Year, the City of Duluth will be receiving \$580,000 from HUD for the HOME Investment Partnership Program (HOME) that will be used for Housing Rehab, Tenant Based Rental Assistance, and Administration.
-The HOME funding will include \$472,000 in CHDO funds to be used for new construction of single family units and a 60 unit rental project.
+For the 2023 Program Year, the City of Duluth will be receiving \$615,442 from HUD for the HOME Investment Partnership Program (HOME) that will be used for Housing Rehab, Tenant Based Rental Assistance, and Administration.
+The HOME funding will include \$503,898 in CHDO funds to be used for new construction of single family units and a 60 unit rental project.
+CHDO funding will only be used for project costs and not for admin.